The Ultimate In Birding Tours

 Additional species we may expect to encounter at Paya Maga include Blyth’s Hawk-Eagle, Rufous-bellied Eagle, Crested Serpent Eagle, Common Emerald Dove, Raffles’s and Red-billed Malkohas, Banded Bay and Plaintive Cuckoos, Whiskered Treeswift, Rhinoceros, Wreathed and Helmeted Hornbills, Brown Barbet, Blue-crowned Hanging Parrot, Maroon-breasted Philentoma, Bar-winged and Black-winged Flycatcher-shrikes, Black-naped Monarch, Slender-billed Crow, Scaly-breasted, Cream-vented, Asian Red-eyed, Spectacled, Finsch’s, Yellow-bellied, Buff-vented and Streaked Bulbuls, Grey-headed and Black-capped Babblers, Bold-striped Tit-Babbler, Everett’s White-eye, White-rumped Shama, Yellow-eared Spiderhunter and Grey-breasted Spiderhunter.

-Borneo: Sabah Pheasants & Sarawak: The lower altitude forests around Long Tuyo hold a wide selection of widespread Bornean birds and there is also a chance of the monotypic Rail-babbler in this area.
+Borneo: Sabah Pheasants & Sarawak: 12 The lower altitude forests around Long Tuyo hold a wide selection of widespread Bornean birds and there is also another chance of the elusive Rail-babbler in this area.

-Borneo: Sabah Pheasants & Sarawak: Day 9 This morning we will transfer to the Trus Madi area for a two nights stay.
+Borneo: Sabah Pheasants & Sarawak: Day 13 This morning we will return to Kota Kinabalu airport, arriving around midday.

 View Report